 Below is information on the steps that Olo will take to help customers comply with the CCPA, including instructions on how to send your end users’ CCPA requests to Olo so that we may help customers respond.

 - We will provide our customers with the personal information we maintain about the customers’ respective end users in response to access requests.
-Please note that our responses will not include any personal information we deem sensitive, such as payment card numbers, full addresses or phone numbers, and other details that may compromise the security of our systems, the personal information or the individuals to whom the information pertains.
+Please note that our responses will not include full payment card numbers, or complete addresses or phone numbers.
 Olo will provide such information to our customer within 15 business days of Olo’s receipt from the customer of the CCPA request and the email address of the requesting end user.

 - We will delete and/or anonymize personal information we maintain about a customers’ end users in response to deletion requests except to the extent we are required or permitted to maintain the information by applicable law, including the CCPA.
 For example, we may need to keep personal information for fraud detection, security purposes or as it relates to chargeback inquiries.
 Olo will delete such information, subject to the exceptions provided above, within 15 business days of Olo’s receipt from the customer of the CCPA request and the email address of the requesting end user and provide a confirmation of the same back to the customer.